-Selecting an Enterprise Resource Planning Software solution (ERP Solution) is often a challenge.
+Selecting an Enterprise Resource Planning (ERP) software solution is often a challenge.
 However, this is only half the battle.
-Many ERP Software solutions end up being unsatisfactory because of one main factor, which is a lack of planning and preparation.
+Many ERP software solutions end up being unsatisfactory because of one main factor, which is a lack of planning and preparation.

 Planning and Preparation are Key

 The more time that is spent on the planning and documentation processes, the less the initial teething problems will be and the greater the chance of a successful ERP Software Solution for your business.
 Below is are a few outlines of the main steps.